kelu124/gbnexplore/docs/activities_ZP_UCS--BRU-B-UC3_1.md

 ---
 layout: default
-title: Savonnerie Heymans: A Former Soap Factory Turned Into a Sustainable Housing Project
+title: "Savonnerie Heymans  A Former Soap Factory Turned Into a Sustainable Housing Project"
 parent: ZPUCSBRUBUC3
 has_children: true
 nav_order: 130
 ---

-# Savonnerie Heymans: A Former Soap Factory Turned Into a Sustainable Housing Project
+# Savonnerie Heymans  A Former Soap Factory Turned Into a Sustainable Housing Project

 # Evaluation